Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Find source of the `Environment` cannot pickle error. → Still cannot find the source of this `Error: Cannot pickle 'Environment'` been about an 1.5 hours now.. → adding `self.experiment_reference_index` at the end of `def process(self):` seems to be causing an issue. → Holy..
 3 hours later I found it. → [[Always Close the lmdb before pickling|dendron://torchcell/torchcell.datasets.scerevisiae.kuzmin2018#always-close-the-lmdb-before-pickling]]
 - [ ] Inspect all `SmfCostanzo2016`, test that it can be put into database with no errors
 - [ ] Inspect all `DmfCostanzo2016_1e5`, test that it can be put into database with no errors.
+- [ ] Inspect all `DmfCostanzo2016`, test that it can be put into database with no errors
 - [ ] Looks like I accidentally deleted the `data/scerevisiae` dir.
 Should be on delta.

 ## 2024.02.17